shan18/Online-Judge/README.md

 ### Third Party Services Used

 - **Amazon Web Services (AWS)**: Stores all static and media files.
-- **Heroku**: Used to deploy the project in production environment.
 - **sendgrid**: Used to send transactional emails like email-id verification.